Ross65536/job-scheduler/DESIGN.md

     }
     ```

-  - 401: When user doesn't have permission to start job

   - 400: when failed to create job

+  - 401: On incorrect HTTP Basic credentials

   The backend spawns a thread/goroutine to create the process using `exec` with the